Set Current Location

 The Naval Museum of Alberta exists to "perpetuate the memory of men and women who have served in the Royal Canadian Navy" since its inception in 1910.
 The facility is Canada's largest naval museum and has been operating in Calgary since 1988.
 A number of interesting and exciting artifacts are on exhibition, including three beautifully restored 'Second World War wheelhouse', intricate ship models, several gun mountings and a periscope, which is always popular with the kids.
 Unique gifts are available in the gift shop; books, pins, badges and clothing.
 The museum offers special tours for schools, groups or individuals at exceptional rates.

-Take a walk down history and explore the impact that the automobile industry had on Canada's social and cultural progress at the Gasoline Alley Museum, located within Heritage Park.
+Delve into history and explore the impact that the automobile industry had on Canada's social and cultural progress at the Gasoline Alley Museum, located within Heritage Park.
 Children can enjoy the simulated driving experience with the 'road trip games' or listen to the fantastic tales of their favorite cartoon characters at the 'Story Time' session held every Tuesday.
 The museum also houses various attractions like a 'drive-in theater' from the 1970s or a service station straight from the 1930s, that will be enjoyed by children and adults alike.
-Those crazy about cars will love their vintage collection which has been restored to look as good as new.
+Car aficionados will love the museum's vintage collection which has been restored to look as good as new.
 Entrance to the museum is included with admission to Heritage Park.